New Bedford, Massachusetts: In popular culture

 In 2002, the movie Passionada was filmed in New Bedford, making it the first film to be shot in the city in 45 years.
 Previously, film director John Huston shot a scene for the movie adaptation of Moby-Dick in front of Seamen's Bethel in 1956.
-However, all other exterior shots for New Bedford in the film were shot in Youghal instead.
+All other exterior shots were made in Youghal instead.

 The 2011 movie Whaling City, about the fight of an independent fisherman to save his boat and his way of life, is set in New Bedford and was filmed there.

 New Bedford was the town where 100 brides in the 1968–1970 TV series Here Come the Brides came from prior to their arrival in 1860s Seattle, Washington.

 A character named New Bedford appeared on a Family Guy episode (in 2006) as a friend of another girl named Dakota.
 The show's fictional setting of Quahog, Rhode Island, is situated near New Bedford.
-In the tenth-season premiere "Lottery Fever," Peter Griffin mentions New Bedford while looking at a whale painting.
+In the tenth-season premiere "Lottery Fever", Peter Griffin mentions New Bedford while looking at scrimshaw of a whale sinking a whaling ship.

 A board game set in the town called New Bedford was published in 2016.
 It focuses on building the town and the whaling industry.

+In 2023, the movie Finestkind took place in New Bedford and Fairhaven, Massachusetts.
+The film was written and directed by Brian Helgeland and starring Ben Foster, Toby Wallace, Jenna Ortega and Tommy Lee Jones.